All Episodes

 Pretty amazing exchange.

-That would be something we need to know considering James Comey knowingly, but we know he knew because in early October he tried to offer a million dollars to Christopher Steele on the dirty dossier to corroborate any part of it.
+That would be something we need to know, considering James Comey knowingly, but we know he knew because in early October he tried to offer a million dollars to Christopher Steele on the dirty dossier to corroborate any part of it.

 A million dollars is a lot of money.

-But of course he couldn't corroborate it.
+But of course, he couldn't corroborate it.

-Anyway, so uh under questioning by Matt Gates, Ray does not answer how many illegal searches happened under his watch.
+Anyway, so under questioning by Matt Gates, Ray does not answer how many illegal searches happened under his watch.

-Uh then points out to Ray that his FBI has a lower approval rating than Hoover.
+Then points out to Ray that his FBI has a lower approval rating than Hoover, whitewashing conduct of corrupt people.

 Let me play these.